browserify/browserify/readme.markdown

   --entry, -e    An entry point of your app

   --ignore, -i   Omit a file from the output bundle.

+  --external, -x Reference a file from another bundle.

   --help, -h     Show this message